acse-srm3018/DeeplearningProxy/README.md

 ## More information

-For more information on the project specfication, see the python notebooks: `ResNet18model.ipynb`.
+For more information on the project specfication, see the [notebooks].

 ## Further investigation